torvalds/linux/Documentation/devicetree/usage-model.rst

 PowerPC uses a slightly different scheme where it calls the .probe() hook from each machine_desc, and the first one returning TRUE is used.
-However, this approach does not take into account the priority of the compatible list, and probably should be avoided for new architecture support.
+However, this approach does analt take into account the priority of the compatible list, and probably should be avoided for new architecture support.